-5. Competitive procedures with negotiation may take place in successive stages in order to reduce the number of tenders to be negotiated by applying the award criteria specified in the contract notice, in the invitation to confirm interest or in another procurement document.
-In the contract notice, the invitation to confirm interest or in another procurement document, the contracting authority shall indicate whether it will use this option.

-6. Where the contracting authority intends to conclude the negotiations, it shall inform the remaining tenderers and set a common deadline to submit any new or revised tenders.
-It shall verify that the final tenders are in conformity with the minimum requirements and comply with Article 54(1), assess the final tenders on the basis of the award criteria and award the contract in accordance with Articles 66 to 69.
+- 5. Competitive procedures with negotiation may take place in successive stages in order to reduce the number of tenders to be negotiated by applying the award criteria specified in the contract notice, in the invitation to confirm interest or in another procurement document.
+In the contract notice, the invitation to confirm interest or in another procurement document, the contracting authority shall indicate whether it will use this option. - 6.
+Where the contracting authority intends to conclude the negotiations, it shall inform the remaining tenderers and set a common deadline to submit any new or revised tenders.
+It shall assess the final tenders on the basis of the initially indicated award criteria and award the contract in accordance with Articles 66 to 69.